Delphi sees Europe stabilizing, but outlook disappoints

 Analysts were expecting a profit of $4.40 on revenue of $16.46 billion.

-Reporting by Ben Klayman in Detroit; Editing by Jeffrey Benkoe, Chizu Nomiyama and Phil Berlowitz
+Reporting by Ben Klayman in Detroit; Editing by Jeffrey Benkoe and Chizu Nomiyama